Higher-dimensional study of extensions via torsors: Introduction

-This last result can be rewritten in the derived category $\der$ of abelian sheaves on $\ES$: using the homological interpretation of extensions of Picard $\ES$-2-stacks proved in \cite[Theorem 1.1]{beta} and using the homological interpretation of torsors under Picard $\ES$-2-stacks proved in Theorem \ref{thm:introtor}, we obtain in $\der$ a right resolution of the object ${\mathrm{R}}\hhom(-,-)$ applied to length 3 complexes by objects ${\mathrm{R}}\Gamma(-)$ applied to length 3 complexes:
+This last result can be rewritten in the derived category $\der$ of abelian sheaves on $\ES$, using the homological interpretation of extensions of Picard $\ES$-2-stacks \cite[Thm.
+1.1]{beta} and of torsors under Picard $\ES$-2-stacks (Thm. \ref{thm:introtor}):

 \begin{corollary} Let $P$ and $G$ be length 3 complexes of abelian sheaves on $\ES$.
 The complex

 is a right resolution of the object $\tau_{\leq 0}{\mathrm{R}}\hhom(P,G[1])$ of $\mathcal{D}^{[-3,0]}(\ES)$. \end{corollary}